 If one assumes that the initial composition of the Galaxy was uniform and if there exists no mechanism capable of concentrating the metals in the disk of the Galaxy, then the Galaxy must have synthesized an overwhelming fraction of its own metals.
 This argument provides strong support for the theory that nucleosynthesis is a natural process to occur during the evolution of stars.
-The metal content of the Galaxy increases with time since the matter out of which stars form is being cycled through an increasing number of stellar generations.
-Therefore, the differences in metallicity between the two stellar populations suggest that population I stars formed later during the history of the Galaxy when the interstellar medium became metal rich.
+It is then obvious that the metal content of the Galaxy increases with time since the matter out of which stars form is being cycled through an increasing number of stellar generations.
+Therefore, the differences in metallicity between the two stellar populations suggest that population I stars formed later during the history of the Galaxy when the interstellar medium became much more metal rich.

-Nuclear reactions not only are required for explaining the bulk solar-system abundance distribution, but also are indispensable for explaining the observed chemical composition of individual stars.
+Nuclear reactions not only explain the bulk solar-system abundance distribution, but are also indispensable for explaining the observed chemical composition of individual stars.
 Such observations, even for trace elements, are crucial for constraining theoretical models of stars and for better understanding the complicated interplay of stellar hydrodynamics, convection, mixing, mass loss, and rotation.
-Stellar nucleosynthesis also plays a decisive role for explaining the chemical composition of the interstellar medium and is thus intertwined with y-ray astronomy, the study of primitive meteorites, and the nature of cosmic rays.
+Stellar nucleosynthesis also plays a decisive role for explaining the chemical composition of the interstellar medium and is thus interwined with $\gamma$ -ray astronomy, the study of primitive meteorites, and the nature of cosmic rays.

-Hertzsprung-Russell Diagram
+1.4.2 Hertzsprung-Russell Diagram

 The total amount of radiation emitted per unit time, or the luminosity, varies strongly from star to star.
 The same holds for the effective stellar surface temperature.
 However, if we plot these two quantities for many individual stars in a diagram, then the result is not a random scatter of points, but most stars fall into several distinct groups.
 This correlation of stellar luminosity and effective surface temperature represents the single most important relationship of stellar properties.
-It is referred to as Hertzsprung-Russell diagram or color-magnitude diagram.
-The latter name implies that the surface temperature can be expressed in terms of the color of the star, while luminosity is related to the absolute magnitude.
+It is referred to as Hertzsprung-Russell diagram or colormagnitude diagram.
+The latter name results from the fact that surface temperature can be expressed in terms of the color of the star, while luminosity is related to the absolute magnitude.
 An explanation of these relationships can be found in any introductory astronomy textbook.
 The Hertzsprung-Russell diagram has a profound influence on the theory of stellar evolution and, by extension, on the history of the Galaxy as a whole.